breatheco-de/breathecode-cli/docs/Python_Exercises.md

 @pytest.mark.it('1.
 You should create a variable named variables_are_cool') def test_variable_exists(app):
     try:
-        app.myVariable
+        app.variables_are_cool
     except AttributeError:
-        raise AttributeError("The variable 'myVariable' should exist on app.py")
+        raise AttributeError("The variable 'variables_are_cool' should exist on app.py")
 ```

 ### 3) Testing Function or variable value